 Don’t leave the employment gap on your resume unexplained.
 First, be sure to explain your time outside the workplace in your cover letter.
 Then, have a good answer ready for any interview questions about the gap.
 Be honest and forthcoming, and you’ll have a better chance of dispelling potential employers’ concerns about your ability to return to work.

 - Here’s a deeper dive into creating the perfect accounting resume.

 - This will give you a fresh look at writing your cover letter.

 - Did we mention interview questions?
 Here’s a look at what you might be asked.

 When you have a gap in employment, you can translate your experience doing unpaid work into marketable skills that will impress a potential employer.
 Being the treasurer for a nonprofit, for example, shows that you can use your accounting talent in a variety of ways and work well in a team setting.
 Did you plan a wedding, set up a childcare co-op, or help a family business with its QuickBooks?
 Such activities can display organization and skills that are relevant for getting back to work.

 Don’t underestimate the power of the cover letter in explaining an employment gap.
 Make sure not to come across as defensive or apologetic; simply mention the gap along with what you did to remain active during the time.

 Remember, you’re not alone.
 Accounting job seekers in today’s tight employment market have a lot of advantages.
 In many cases, there are more jobs than candidates.
 So jump in, scuba gear and all!

 Our industry expertise and personalized job search service can help you find temporary positions to match your unique skill set and requirements.

-Editor’s note: This post was originally published in 2015 and was updated in 2016 with more current information.
+Editor’s note: This post was updated recently with more current information.